jakobzhao/geog595/06_ai/pe.md

 [your_repository]
     │ [files used to generate your result].py │readme.md
+    ├─img
+    │      images you saved
     ├─assets
-    │      datasets and images you saved
+    │      datasets you saved
 ```